The totalSaving the Church Tower

 Our Heritage Lottery Fund award required us to obtain further specialist reports, prepare a full schedule of works required, and obtain competitive tenders for the necessary works.

-This has all been done, as part of the HLF "Development Phase", for which we obtained a grant from the HLF of £10,568.
-We have now been awarded £109,300, for the Delivery Phase of our project, during which the works will be carried out.
+This was all done, as part of the HLF "Development Phase", for which we obtained a grant from the HLF of £10,568.
+We were subsequently awarded £109,300, in June 2018 for the Delivery Phase of our project, during which the works would be carried out.
+These works are expected to be completed early in 2019.

 Donate to ACTnow